ngockhanhphan/dell-7447-hackintosh/README.md

 - Copy EFI directory for clover
 - Use Kext for enable all kext for dell 7447
 - Install wifi if you use usb wifi

-# Contribute

-I'm so appreciate with your respect : tomle.zaku@gmail.com